 • Work collaboratively with other professionals to improve student learning.

 All practica take place at the same PDS site to allow the development of deep, sustained professional relationships.
 TECs are required by the Ontario College of Teachers to be assigned placements in both divisions related to their certification.
 The practicum experiences consist of one two-week placement, one three-week placement, and a six-week placement.

-During the first practicum, TECs should be primarily observing, working with individual students or small groups, or providing very short periods of instruction to the entire class.
+During the Extended Field Days, TECs should be observing, working with individual students or small groups, or providing very short periods of instruction to the entire class.

 Specific Procedural Expectations for TECS and their Associate Teachers for each practica block are outlined in this section.

 As an aspiring member of the teaching profession, each TEC works with Faculty members, Associate Teachers, the PDS principal and staff in learning to take on the responsibilities of a professional teacher.
 TECs are responsible for the following:

 • Adhering to policies and procedures of the WLU teacher education program ;

 • Adhering to policies and procedures of the PDS site;